-Compensation.
+- vii.
+Confidential Information.
+The broker/agent shall not disclose the confidential information of the Housing Commission to anyone. - 6.H Compensation.
 The agreement between the broker/agent and the Housing Commission will include different compensation structures as agreed upon by the parties for Listed Properties, Unlisted Properties, and Off-Market Properties.
-In situations where the broker/agent obtains fees from a seller or co-operating brokers, the broker/agent will disclose all fees obtained and to be obtained prior to the execution of the purchase and sale agreement for each transaction.
+In situations where the broker/agent obtains compensation of any type or kind from a seller or co-operating brokers, the broker/agent will disclose and detail all such compensation obtained and to be obtained prior to the execution of the purchase and sale agreement for each transaction.